Fundamentals of Partial Rejection Sampling: Example applications

 Unfortunately, PRS does not have expected polynomial runtime on general instances~$G$, as can be appreciated by considering a counterexample presented by Gorodezky and Pak~\cite{GP14}.
 However, those same authors conjectured that the runtime is polynomial when the graph~$G$ is `bidirected', i.e., an edge exists from vertex $u$ to~$v$ in~$G$ if and only if an edge exists from $v$ to $u$.
 This special case is of interest, since root-connected subgraphs of a bidirected graph $G$ correspond (via a constantly many-one relation) to spanning connected subgraphs of the undirected version of~$G$.
 Thus, cluster popping provides a efficient approach to sampling connected spanning subgraphs of a graph.

 The conjecture of Gorodezky and Pak may be verified using Corollary~\ref{cor:iterbd}.
 Again the argument involves a mapping from subgraphs with exactly one minimal cluster to root-connected subgraphs.
 The combinatorial details of this mapping and its analysis, which are more involved in this case that the previous ones, are given by Guo and Jerrum~\cite{GJ19}.
+The resulting upper bound on the expected number of variable resamplings is $|V(G)|\,|E(G)|^2$, which can be improved to $|V(G)|\,|E(G)|$ by a more refined analysis~\cite{GH18}.
 For a short while, PRS provided the only known attack on sampling connected spanning subgraphs of a general undirected graph, and its weighted version, undirected all-terminal reliability.
 However the same problem (in a more general setting) has since been solved by Markov chain simulation by Anari, Liu, Oveis Gharan and Vinzant~\cite{ALOV}.